ianjoshi/regex-energy/README.md

 - `ENERGIBRIDGE_DRIVER_PATH`: Path to the Energibridge driver.
 This is required for the energy measurements.
 - `BOOST_PATH`: Path to the Boost library.
 This is required for the C++ Boost RegEx engine.
 Details on how to download Boost-Regex are provided in the [Verify the different RegEx Engines work](#verify-the-different-regex-engines-work) section.

-You can set these environment variables by renaming the `.env.template` file to `.env` in the root directory of the project and filling the following lines:
+You can set these environment variables by renaming the `.env.template` file to `.env` in the root directory of the project and filling in the following lines:

 ```bash
 ENERGIBRIDGE_DRIVER_PATH="<PROJECT_ROOT>\energibridge\LibreHardwareMonitor.sys"